jeffpar/pcjs.v1/notes.md

 The rest of the Internet will tell you to use `git reset --hard`, but this resets all uncommitted changes you’ve made in your working copy.
 Type this with care.

+Amending a commit
+---

+Sometimes I'm too quick with the "Commit and Push" button, and I've left a stale comment in the comment field.
+To correct that:

+	git commit --amend -m "New comment"

+Unfortunately, updating the remote is not as simple as `git push`, which will complain:

+	Updates were rejected because the tip of your current branch is behind its remote counterpart.
+	Integrate the remote changes (e.g. 'git pull ...') before pushing again.

+But in this case, there's nothing to pull, so force the push (this example assumes the current branch is *master*):

+	git push -f origin master

 Node "Cheat Sheet"
 ===